 Ambulatory Didactics

 During their ambulatory week, residents participate in case-based didactic workshops that focus on a variety of outpatient topics.
-To supplement these educational workshops, residents also have access to multiple online outpatient education curricula, such as the: Physician Education & Assessment Center- Internal Medicine Curriculum, American College of Physician’s Caring with Compassion, and the Center for Advanced Palliative Care training modules.
+To supplement these education workshops, residents also have access to multiple online outpatient education curricula, such as the: Physician Education & Assessment Center- Internal Medicine Curriculum, American College of Physician’s Caring with Compassion, and the Center for Advanced Palliative Care training modules.

 Quality Improvement Projects